Chrysoprase, Onyx & Red Glass 1920s Brooch by Fishel, Nessler

-A molded chrysoprase glass stone is surrounded by chrysoprase, onyx and lipstick red glass triangles, each set at a jaunty angle in this fun Art Deco brooch.
+A molded chrysoprase glass stone is surrounded by chrysoprase, onyx and lipstick red glass triangles, each set at a jaunty angle to form this fun brooch.
 This color combination was very popular in the 1920s-30s.
 The setting appears to be chrome or chromium-plated.
-This piece closes with a roll-over safety clasp.
+The pin closes with a roll-over safety clasp.
 Scroll down to see a selection of Art Deco pieces that would compliment this brooch, depending on which color you want to emphasize.

 Vintage Bracelets, 1920s Jewelry, Unknown (Maker's Mark is Unknown)Seven faceted, oval onyx-glass stones prong-set and mounted on oval frames form this lovely Art Deco bracelet.
 The stones are 1/4" high and have points in the center.
 The setting is sterling silver with a spring-ring clasp.
 This well-made piece, which is longer than most of its era, is signed.
 However, I can't determine the maker's name.
 Scroll down to see several onyx pieces that complement this jewel.USD$195.00

 Vintage Earrings, 1930s Jewelry, Unsigned JewelrySimple, yet fun, these vintage chrysoprase earrings have faceted, square, and triangle-shaped apple-green-glass stones.
 They are mounted in silver-tone metal frames.
 These all-original 1930s screw-back earrings have a nice swing and can be modified for pierced ears.
 Scroll down to see other Art Deco pieces that compliment this pair.USD$195.00